HuanNguyen-Dev/Block-Jack/README.md

 Run `git clone https://github.com/HuanNguyen-Dev/Block-Jack` into a desired file
 Run `npm install` to install dependencies.
 Download the MetaMask chrome extension browser.
+Click Play and deposit money into the vault
+The following interactions will then be as follows:
+- Place your bet
+- Start the game
+- Deal the initial hands
+- Hit/Stand
+- End Game